-No action has been or will be taken in the Kingdom of Saudi Arabia (Saudi Arabia) that would permit a public offering of the Certificates.
-Any investor in Saudi Arabia or who is a Saudi person (a Saudi Investor) who acquires Certificates pursuant to any offering should note that the offer of Certificates is a private placement under Article 10 or Article 11 of the "Offer of Securities Regulations" as issued by the Board of the Capital Market Authority resolution number 2-11-2004 dated October 4, 2004 and amended by the Board of the Capital Market Authority resolution number 1-28-2008 dated August 18, 2008 (the KSA Regulations).
-Each Joint Lead Manager has represented and agreed that it shall not offer, sell or advertise the Certificates to any person in the Kingdom of Saudi Arabia other than to "Sophisticated Investors" under Article 10 of the KSA Regulations or by way of a limited offer under Article 11 of the KSA Regulations and that any offer of the Certificates to a Saudi Investor will be made through a person authorised by the Capital Market Authority to carry on the activity of arranging (as specified in Article 12 of the KSA Regulations) and following a notification to the Capital Market Authority under and in accordance with the KSA Regulations.
-Each Joint Lead Manager has represented and agreed that any offer of Certificates will comply with the KSA Regulations.
+No action has been or will be taken in the Kingdom of Saudi Arabia that would permit a public offering of the Certificates.
+Any investor in the Kingdom of Saudi Arabia or who is a Saudi person (a Saudi Investor) who acquires Certificates pursuant to any offering should note that the offer of Certificates is an offer to "Sophisticated Investors" (as defined in Article 10 of the "Offers of Securities Regulations" as issued by the Board of the Capital Market Authority resolution number 2-11-2004 dated 4 October 2004 and amended by the Board of the Capital Market Authority resolution number 1-28-2008 dated 18 August 2008 (the KSA Regulations)) for the purposes of Article 9 of the KSA Regulations, through a person authorised by the Saudi Arabian Capital Market Authority and following a notification to the Saudi Arabian Capital Market Authority and following a notification to the Saudi Arabian Capital Market Authority and following a notification to the Saudi Arabian Capital Market Authority and following a notification to the Saudi Arabian Capital Market Authority and following a notification to the Saudi Arabian Capital Market Authority and following a notification to the Saudi Arabian Capital Market Authority and following a notification to the Saudi Arabian Capital Market Authority under the KSA Regulations.
+Each Joint Lead Manager has represented and agreed in the Subscription Agreement that the offer of Certificates will only be directed at Sophisticated Investors.